BuoyantIO/service-mesh-academy/eliminate-cross-zone-traffic-hazl/README.md

 An  `orders` soft link points to the `nohpa` version of the application (`orders -> orders-nohpa`).
 We will reference the `orders`  soft link in the steps.
 If you want to use the `hpa` version of the application to experiment with Horizontal Pod Autoscaling, deploy the Orders application from the `orders-hpa` directory, or recreate the `orders` soft link, pointing to the `orders-hpa` directory.

-## Deploy a Kubernetes Cluster With Buoyant Enterprise for Linkerd, With HAZL Disabled
+## Hands-On Exercise 1: Deploy a Kubernetes Cluster With Buoyant Enterprise for Linkerd, With HAZL Disabled

 First, we'll deploy a Kubernetes cluster using `k3d` and deploy Buoyant Enterprise for Linkerd (BEL).